 Foundation of electronics in Oceanography

+It employed a simple bridge circuit with null indicated by a marine galvanometer of the type invented for cable laying by Sir William Thompson some twenty years earlier.
 The measuring transducer, a 15mm diameter coil of silk-covered metal wire with 432 Ohm resistance provided with three leads to compensate for cable resistance.
 The electrical balance was attained by a method truly beautiful for its certainty and simplicity.
 The reference coil (S) was merely put into a water bath along with hot and cold water in the proportions required to balance the galvanometer (G).

+A good mercury-in-glass thermometer then indicated the reference temperature for calibration of the measuring system.
+It was an elegant experimental method limited hardly at all as to precision, certainly not by “contact resistance”.
 As it was stated in the Challenger Report: “Only the briefest of tests of Sir Siemens ‘ gift was carried out during the expedition even though it apparently was capable of very fine measurements.
 Its design was sensible and conservative”

 Why did this prototype not start a tradition long ago, leading to routine electrical wire hydrographic casting?